Nickil21/nickil21.github.io/_posts/2020-04-07-bridging-the-gap-between-training-and-inference-for-neural-machine-translation.md

   * Generate $top(k)$ translation by beam search.
   * Re-rank $top(k)$ translation with BLEU.
   * Select $top(i)$.

+As the model samples from ground truth word and the sentence-level oracle word at each step, the two sequences should have the same number of words.
+Force decoding is used to make sure the two sequences have the same length.

 ## Context Sampling with Decay